 a.
 The Parties shall adequately inform each other about upcoming and on-going transportation planning efforts in a timely manner.
+Each b.
+The Parties shall share transportation related data and information as it becomes available, including but not limited to, traffic counts or surveys.

-Each Party shall provide briefings to the other party upon request.
+Party shall provide briefings to the other party upon request.
 Furthermore, the Parties shall act in good faith to initiate staff briefings for the other party's benefit if there is a need to share important information.